Not so hush-hush search: Trump airs thinking on court seat

 In recent history, the process of picking a nominee has been notable for hush-hush meetings with finalists, presidents looking to cement a personal connection with their pick, invasive vetting and carefully planned media relations blitzes to support the nominee.

-Trump is holding little back, readily airing his thinking on the state of the deliberations.
+President Donald Trump has a style all his own for selecting a nominee for the high court, holding little back and readily airing his thinking on the state of the deliberations.

 He's acknowledged the potential political benefits of those he might pick — his short list includes candidates from battleground states Florida and Michigan.
 The prospect of establishing a 6-3 conservative majority on the high court offers him a chance to energize supporters six weeks before Election Day.